3. Data Collection

 5. Take a step back, and repeat Step 4., covering the camera fields of view again.

-6. While covering the field of view, angle the chessboard slightly in random multiple directions, varying its orientation throughout.
+6. While covering the field of view, angle the chessboard slightly in multiple directions, varying its orientation throughout.

 7. When you are confident that the entire field of view has been covered for all cameras, end the recording.